moneshj/Visual-Relationship-Detection/README.md

 ## running Demo file in colab :
 Follow the following steps to run the program :

-1.clone the repositary
+1.clone the repository.
 2.move out the files according to the screenshot shows the places.
-3.install octave using
+3.install octave using.
 ```
 !apt install octave
 ```
-4.open up the demo.m file and copy the matlab program 5.paste under this command,
+4.open up the demo.m file and copy the matlab program.
+5.paste under this command,
 ```
 %%writefile your_filename.m